microsoft/pxt-microbit/docs/test/courses/csintro/variables/activity.md

 * First, display a string to show the player that the following sum represents the total number of rounds played.
 * Our program will add the values stored in the variables `PlayerAWins`, `PlayerBWins`, and `PlayersTie` and then display the sum of this mathematical operation.
 * The blocks for the mathematical operations adding, subtracting, multiplying, and dividing are listed in the Math section of the Toolbox.
-**Note:** Even though there are 4 blocks shown for these 4 operations, you can access any of the four operations from any of the four blocks, and you can also access the exponent operation from these blocks.
+**Note:** Even though there are four blocks shown for these four operations, you can access any of the four operations from any of the four blocks, and you can also access the exponent operation from these blocks.

 ![Adding block](/static/courses/csintro/variables/adding-block.png)